Random File

 • Unless you limit the file search to only include a particular extension (via $extensions argument), all files in the specified $dir will be under consideration for random selection

-The plugin provides one optional template tag for use in your theme templates.
+The plugin provides two optional template tag for use in your theme templates.

 This retrieves the name of a random file from a specified directory and returns information based on the file according to the $reftype value.